 First of all, it is necessary and important to opt for a motorcycle helmet, which should be certified by Snell, DOT, or ECE standards.
 The reason is that this guarantees your safety for sure.
 In addition, don’t forget to choose a helmet which also has a right fit, based on your head shape and head size.
 That means you should take notice of the helmet that a snug fit for your head.
 Thirdly, consider the favorite material that your chosen helmet is made of.
 In general, the helmet is made from many different materials, like carbon fiber, fiberglass, epoxy resin, thermoplastic, and so on!
-So pick up the best motocross Helmet 2018 for yourself
+So pick up the best helmet for yourself

 Think about the design that you will apply for your motorcycle helmet

 Of course, the motorcycle helmet should be created by what you like.
 So, form an idea in mind about the desirable theme that you wish to apply to your helmet, e.g. a hobby, pride in a home state or in a country, achievements from riding, a favorable quote, or even a memory of a loved one.
 Bear in mind that the base color and your overall design must be in harmony.

 Before painting, you should consider dismantling the things that are removable and will not be painted, such as screws, lens, accessories, padding, and others.
 Carefully remove these parts as you will not want to get any paint on them.
 For parts that may not be dismantled, it is better to cover them by a sticking-plaster.